-Having shown that the observed SED is consistent with an optically thick dust disc with radius 0.6 au, we enquire into possible origins for such a configuration.
-One possibility is that the disc has been truncated by a dynamical encounter or due to the presence of a companion.
-A truncation radius of 0.6 au would imply an encounter within a few au which would be extremely unlikely only considering encounters within the star forming environment, even in the densest star forming regions, let alone the rather sparse environment in which V410 X-ray 1 is situated.
+truncated by a dynamical encounter or due to the presence of a companion.
+A truncation radius of 0.6 au would imply an encounter within a few au which would be extremely unlikely only considering encounters within the star-forming environment, even in the densest star-forming regions, let alone the rather sparse environment in which V410 X-ray 1 is situated.
 A dynamical origin for this compact disc would instead need to invoke interactions occurring between bound companions in a multiple system.
 Stamatellos & Whitworth (2009) found that this mechanism could account for a wide range of disc radii: very small discs, as in V410 X-ray 1 would not however have been resolved in their simulations and would have been recorded as disc-less outcomes.

 In the following subsection, we explore whether the steep decline in the SED can also be described in terms of dust radial drift.
-In particular we note that the temperature at the outer edge of the dust disc is suggestively close to that at the water snowline $(T \sim 150 \, \text{K})$ and we therefore explore whether the observed spectrum is consistent with a discontinuous change in grain properties associated with this snowline.
+In particular we note that the temperature at the outer edge of the dust disc is suggestively close to that at the water snowline ( $T \sim 150 \, \mathrm{K}$ ) and we therefore explore whether the observed spectrum is consistent with a discontinuous change in grain properties associated with this snowline.

 Outside of the snowline, water is frozen out into ice mantles on the grains.
 Therefore, grains do not fragment there as easily and can grow to large sizes (Gundlach & Blum 2015).
 This in turns means that their dynamics progressively decouple from the influence of the gas and the grains thus drift inwards radially.
 Once they reach the water snowline, the ice mantles are sublimated; this leaves the grains prone to fragmentation, which decreases their sizes.
 This decrease in grain sizes causes the grains' dynamics to be more closely coupled to the gas which slows their radial drift.

 Consequently the surface density of dust should rise interior to the water snowline.
-This process is depicted schematically in Figure 3, top (see also Banzatti et al. 2015).
-Ormel et al. (2017) discuss this mechanism as a way of concentrating dust and making the TRAPPIST-1 system.
+This process is depicted schematically in Fig. 3, top (see also Banzatti et al. 2015).
+Ormel, Liu & Schoonenberg (2017) discuss this mechanism as a way of concentrating dust and making the TRAPPIST-1 system.
 We will henceforth refer to this model as the 'migration' scenario.

-In Appendix A we quantify the jump in dust surface density and grain size that is to be expected if the fragmentation velocity changes discontinuously.
+In Appendix A, we quantify the jump in dust surface density and grain size that is to be expected if the fragmentation velocity changes discontinuously.
 We also derive expressions for the expected profile of maximum grain size and of dust surface density exterior to the water snowline on the assumption that grain growth in this region is limited by fragmentation and that the dust distribution is in a steady state (i.e. the radial mass flux is independent of radius).
-We show that while the dust radial surface density distribution scales as $r^{-1.5}$ (Figure 3, left), the maximum grain size distribution also depends on the radial gas profile.
-Figure 3 (right) depicts the assumed variation of $a{\rm max}$ with radius using Equations A3 & A7, in which the latter uses the radial gas profile of the form given in Equation 1.
+We show that while the dust radial surface density distribution scales as $r^{-1.5}$ (Fig. 3, left), the maximum grain size distribution also depends on the radial gas profile.
+Fig. 3 (right) depicts the assumed variation of $a{\rm max}$ with radius using equations (A3) and (A7), in which the latter uses the radial gas profile of the form given in equation (1).